Nimaoth/Nev/docs/virtual_file_system.md

 - `VFSLink` - This file system can link into a subfolder of another file systems.
 Cycles are not allowed.

 By default Nev creates a VFS hierarchy which contains the local file system under `local://`, and some links into that for convenience:
-- `app://` links to the directory when Nev is installed under `local://`
+- `app://` links to the directory where Nev is installed under `local://`
 - `home://` links to the user home directory under `local://`
 - `ws0://`, `ws1://` etc. link to the workspace folders.
 - `ws://0`, `ws://1` etc. link to the workspace folders.